javekk/Bash-scripts/README.md

 # Bash-scripts
-Just a bunch of bash almost useless bash scripts
+Just a bunch of almost useless bash scripts